Sijianf/BiSSLB/README.md

 **BiSSLB**: Binary Spike-and-Slab Lasso Biclustering for binary matrices

 BiSSLB is an R package for performing sparse biclustering on binary matrices.
-It uses a Bayesian spike-and-slab prior on matrix factorizations to reveal interpretable biclusters.
-The core computations are accelerated using `RcppArmadillo`.
+It uses spike-and-slab lasso priors on matrix factorizations to reveal interpretable biclusters.
+The core computations are accelerated using `Rcpp` and `RcppArmadillo`.

 ---